 if contains(path,sl_customization_path) rmpath(sl_customization_path) end

 Test Generated Code with SIL Simulation

 Simulate a model configured for SIL.
-Verify the generated code compiled for your host computer by comparing the SIL simulation behavior with the normal simulation behavior.
+Verify the generated code compiled for your development computer by comparing the SIL simulation behavior with the normal simulation behavior.

 Make sure that the example model is newly opened.